Swaddling and using slings

 - Never put a swaddled baby (or any baby) to sleep on their front

 - Check your baby’s temperature to make sure they don’t get too hot

-If you decide to swaddle your baby, make sure you know how to do it correctly and safely.
+If you decide to swaddle your baby, make sure you know how to do it correctly and safely following the advice above.
 You should also make sure that you swaddle for each day and night-time sleep as part of their regular sleep routine.